-Everest Base Camp trekking is one of the legendary trekking destinations in the world which is located in the northeast part from Kathmandu valley and eastern part of Nepal.
-Trekking to the base camp of the highest mountain in the world which everyone dreams to fulfil in their lifetime and trekking for everyone is not a cup of tea.
+Everest Base Camp trekking is one of the legendary trekking destinations in the world which is located in the northeast part of Kathmandu valley and eastern part of Nepal.
+Trekking to the base camp of the highest mountain in the world which everyone dreams to fulfill in their lifetime and trekking for everyone is not a cup of tea.
 There are various things that determine the difficulty of the Everest base camp trekking which includes altitude and elevations, length, training, gearing up, and time.
-Many find the trek to the base cam trekking difficult in many regards and the trek is indeed challenging for most people.
+Many find the trek to the base camp trekking difficult in many regards and the trek is indeed challenging for most people.
 Not as technically as not might think determination and basic level fitness are the basic requirement for the journey.
 The trek requires no technical expertise or mountaineering skills which is basically a long hike at altitude.
 The length of the time can often be off-putting to novice trekkers especially as much of the trek is at high altitude.
 The trek requires no technical expertise or mountaineering skills whatsoever as it is basically a long hike at altitude.
 It is a perfect place for the departed soul in this remote icy cold valley in the Himalayan.

-Everest base camp trekking is a trek that every nature lover wants to complete once in the life which is one of the challenging trekking destinations of the Everest region in Nepal.
+Everest base camp trekking is a trek that every nature lover wants to complete once in life which is one of the challenging trekking destinations of the Everest region in Nepal.
 The difficulty of getting to those points of the Everest region depends upon various factors.
 This can feel like a long time and can for a novice to complete.
-Travelling with a group takes you slower than usual and the unique perspective of the people along.
-It provides an encounter with the world highest mountain Mt Everest and it is not an easy task for mountaineers and climbers.
-You will step at the base camp of the top of the world along with Kala Patthar hike with further exciting challenges and you will not need any technical expertise or mountaineering skills in order to conquer the base camp trek.
+Traveling with a group takes you slower than usual and the unique perspective of the people along.
+It provides an encounter with the world’s highest mountain Mt Everest and it is not an easy task for mountaineers and climbers.
+You will step at the base camp of the top of the world along with a Kala Patthar hike with further exciting challenges and you will not need any technical expertise or mountaineering skills in order to conquer the base camp trek.
 This is necessary to understand the complexity of this trek and the main concern is how difficult the trek really is.
-The more time you take the better body gets adjusted to the tune of the Everest region.
+The more time you take the better your body gets adjusted to the tune of the Everest region.
 The difficulty topography might mean that the time you normally take would double.
 The increase in elevations is already high enough to induce a person with mild altitude sickness.